BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/chapter_02.md

 ## 2.2 Meta-predictions

+Yes/No. If yes: how other methods are used and whether the datasets are clearly independent.

 - Does the model use data from __other__ ML algorithms as input?
 - If yes, which ones?